Skip to content

 Aside from this, we also offer educational tools like IG Academy, which is loaded with clear and engaging forex trading courses to help you get comfortable with the markets and the nuances to trading.

-If you’re still deciding whether forex trading is for you, why not try our free demo account?
-You’ll get access to $20,000 in virtual funds, so you can try forex trading and build your confidence without being exposed to the risks of the live markets.
+If you’re still deciding whether forex CFD trading is for you, why not try our free demo account?
+You’ll get access to $20,000 in virtual funds, so you can try forex CFD trading and build your confidence without being exposed to the risks of the live markets.

-Why trade forex instead of stocks?
+Why trade forex CFDs instead of share CFDs?

 • Higher liquidity: the forex market sees an average daily turnover of $6 trillion, whereas the stock market sees comparatively fewer traders per day